Sunday, July 30, 2017

 The CryptO'pinion?

 As much as it might try to hide behind the storyline, Mystical is a generic shoot 'em up albeit with cool power-ups and silly humour.
 (I never knew the French had a sense of humour? heh).
-I'll stop it now because it is obvious that a lot of time and effort has gone into the production of this lovely game.
-It oozes so much lush artistic quality.
+I'll stop that now because it is obvious a lot of time and effort went into the production of this lovely game.
+It's magical and oozes so much lush artistic quality.

-Sadly, it is a little repetitive and the end-of-level bosses are frustrating, to say the least!!
-But they're my only quibbles because I have genuinely enjoyed playing Mystical.
+Sadly, it is repetitive and the end-of-level bosses are frustrating, to say the least!!
+But these are my only quibbles as I have genuinely enjoyed playing Mystical.
 I'm sure most gamers will love its unique style & personality.

 Grab a magic wand and help out our magician?